-- Y.90 As both the WRMP and DWMP planning processes are risk-based, both include a step called problem characterisation, which seeks to assess the level of risk in each planning area. - Y.91 Problem characterisation provides an ideal point in the planning process to spatially compare the levels of risks (High, Medium, Low) between plans and identify areas of joint risk for the operating system as a whole. - Y.92 Table Y-2 sets out the number of planning areas in each risk category in the WRMP (6 WRZs) and DWMP (382 catchments).
-In Table Y-3 below we extract the 21 DWMP catchments that are High (red) and Medium (yellow) risk and provide the risk identified in the WRMP for the WRZ each catchment drains. - Y.93 For the avoidance of doubt, no areas of joint medium or high risk are identified for the Guildford or Henley WRZs.
+- Y.87 As both the WRMP and DWMP planning processes are risk-based, both include a step called problem characterisation, which seeks to assess the level of risk in each planning area. - Y.88 Problem characterisation provides an ideal point in the planning process to spatially compare the levels of risks (High, Medium, Low) between plans and identify areas of joint risk for the operating system as a whole. - Y.89 Table Y 2 sets out the number of planning areas in each risk category in the WRMP (6 WRZs) and DWMP (382 catchments).
+In Table Y 3 below we extract the 21 DWMP catchments that are High (red) and Medium (yellow) risk and provide the risk identified in the WRMP for the WRZ each catchment drains.